tauquirahmed/SIH-2022-PS-Code-AK1146/README.md

 • If any unknown person come across the CCTV their Demographic Data (Age range, Gender) will be stored on the database along with the timestamp and date.
 We have used some pre-trained data and DNN algorithm to detect the demographic data.

+Steps to run the application:

+1. Install the dependencies using the command `pip install requirements.txt` in the terminal.
+   Note: You might face some difficulties installing a few libraries like d-lib and face-recognition.
+Take help from stack-overflow or any other resources available.
+2. Run the main file by using the Run command or by using the command `python run main.py` in the terminal.